 User-Written Dynamic Models

 A user written model is any model that is not a standard library model within the software(s) and version(s) listed in Section 3.1.1.
 When no compatible standard dynamic model(s) provided within the software can be used to represent the dynamics of a device, accurate and appropriate user written models can be used, if accepted by ERCOT and the DWG after being tested for compatibility with the flat start cases.
-A model guideline checksheet is provided by ERCOT for PSS/E and PSCAD models to help determine compatibility; this checksheet shall be completed and submitted along with the model.
+A model guideline checksheet is provided by ERCOT for PSS/E, TSAT and PSCAD models to help determine compatibility; this checksheet shall be completed and submitted along with the model.

 PSS/E User-written models for the dynamic equipment and associated data must be in dynamic linked library (DLL) format and must include a model manual.
 The model manual must show control block diagrams, design logic, descriptions of all model parameters, a list of which parameters are commonly tuned for site-specific settings, and a description of procedures for using the model in dynamic simulations.

-TSAT User-written models for the dynamic equipment and associated data must be in TSAT User Defined Model (UDM) format with or without a dynamic linked library (DLL).
+TSAT User-written models for the dynamic equipment and associated data must be in TSAT User Defined Model (UDM) format and associated dynamic linked library (DLL) and template user-defined model (TUDM) if required.
 The TSAT UDM or DLL shall be able to directly read and support the PSS/E format data (.dyr file).

 All PSCAD models are considered to be user-written models.